AmirMahdyJebreily/hili-cat/CONTRIBUTING.md

-# Contributing to highlight
+# Contributing to hili-cat

-Thank you for considering contributing to the `highlight` project!
+Thank you for considering contributing to the `hili-cat` project!
 This document provides guidelines and instructions for contributing to make the process smooth and effective.

+**Important Note:** `hili-cat` is designed for Linux environments only.
+While you can develop on other platforms, all features should work correctly on Linux systems.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)